sven-hash/docs/content/run-nym-nodes/validators.md

 As part of the execution of the validator, it will be able to get some rewards.

-With this command, we can query
+With this command, we can query our outstanding rewards:

 ```sh
 nymd query distribution validator-outstanding-rewards <halvaloperaddress>

 ```

-Using the values obtained from previous command, you can withdraw all rewards with:
+Using the values obtained from the previous command, you can withdraw all rewards with:

 ```sh
 nymd tx distribution withdraw-rewards <halvaloperaddress> --from ${FROM_ACCOUNT} --keyring-backend=os --chain-id="testnet-finney" --gas="auto" --gas-adjustment=1.15 --commission --fees 5000uhal
 ```

-If you want to check your current balances, check them with:
+You can check your current balances with:

 ```sh
 nymd query bank balances hal<address>